Poikilotherm

 Poikilothermic animals include types of vertebrate animals, specifically some fish, amphibians, and reptiles, as well as many invertebrate animals.
-The naked mole-rat and sloth are some of the rare mammals which are poikilothermic.
+The naked mole-rat and sloths are some of the rare mammals which are poikilothermic.

 Etymology

-The term derives from Greek poikilos (ποικίλος), meaning "varied," ultimately from a root meaning "dappled" or “painted,” and thermos (θερμός), meaning "heat".
+The term derives from Greek poikilos (ποικίλος), meaning "varied," ultimately from a root meaning "dappled" or "painted," and thermos (θερμός), meaning "heat".

 Physiology

 Poikilotherm animals must be able to function over a wider range of temperatures than homeotherms.
 The speed of most chemical reactions vary with temperature, and in order to function poikilotherms may have four to ten enzyme systems that operate at different temperatures for an important chemical reaction.
 As a result, poikilotherms often have larger, more complex genomes than homeotherms in the same ecological niche.
 Frogs are a notable example of this effect, though their complex development is also an important factor in their large genome.

 Because their metabolism is variable and generally below that of homeothermic animals, sustained high-energy activities like powered flight in large animals or maintaining a large brain is generally beyond poikilotherm animals.
 The metabolism of poikilotherms favors strategies such as sit-and-wait hunting over chasing prey for larger animals with high movement cost.
 As they do not use their metabolisms to heat or cool themselves, total energy requirement over time is low.
 For the same body weight, poikilotherms need only 5 to 10% of the energy of homeotherms.